 Here’s a guide with three things to know so that you can understand trade markets better.

 Types of Trade Markets

-Lately, there has been much talk about cryptocurrency markets and online digital platforms such as Crypto OTC platform to trade and manage your portfolio of different digital currencies.
-More traditional types of trade markets and other forms of investments you can make include:
+Lately, there has been much talk about cryptocurrency markets and online digital platforms such as Crypto OTC platform and eToro (here’s a review from Wikitoro about this platform if you’d like to know more) to trade and manage your portfolio of different digital currencies.

 Capital markets: A capital market is where individuals, companies, and governments trade financial securities such as debt and equity securities (shares).
 It helps them raise funds to pursue long-term investments.
 Some of the world’s most renowned and largest capital markets are the New York Stock Exchange, Nasdaq, Japan Exchange Group, Shanghai Stock Exchange, and Euronext.

 Money markets: The money market is where very short-term and highly liquid debt investments are traded.
 Put more simply, it’s a type of market where money is borrowed and lent for up to just under a year.
 Although they offer a high degree of safety, money markets also have a relatively low investment return.

 Cash or spot markets: A cash or spot market is a type of market where there’s a physical exchange of assets that are sold for contracts and money at current market prices.

 Derivative markets: The derivative market trades with futures contracts or options based on the values of underlying assets such as stocks, commodities, currencies, bonds, interest rates, and market indexes.
 Due to their complexity, derivative markets are not the best option for inexperienced traders.